Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems

-The second part of this article has presented the determined fractal-clusters theory foundations.
-This one allows us to receive the criterion\textquoteright{}s estimations about the functioning of the economic system.
-But the real self-organizing systems have a probable behavior.
+{} The second part of this article has presented the determined fractal-clusters theory foundations.
+This one allows us to receive the criterion's estimations about the functioning of the economic system.
+But the real self-organizing systems have a stochastic behavior.
 The parameters have a fluctuational character.
-That\textquoteright{}s the reason why real $SOS$ characteristics are more preferable for research by the probable equations.
+That's the reason why real $SOS$ characteristics are more preferable for research by the probabilistic equations.